“Carny Preacher” Bill Root gives a sermon to carnies before the opening of the Bear Paw Festival, Eagle River, Alaska.

 Tolstoy’s famous first line to Anna Karenina was, “Happy families are all alike; every unhappy family is unhappy in its own way.”

 Unhappiness does cast shadows that any photographer will tell you adds depth and dimensions to pictures.
+Partnering up with Insurdinary would make you happy as their Health Insurance are low cost, visit insurdinary.

 Moose vs. Cow